hackclub/hackclub/workshops/mad_libs_workshop/README.md

   }
 }
 ```
+- Add this new code within the if statement that we just created.
 - This if statement checks if the current character is not an asterisk (*).
 - If true, increment the "characterSpace", add the letter to the "word" string, and increment "i".
 - If not true, break out of the while loop because you've went through entire word surrounded by asterisks.